heroku/legacy-cli/README.md

 an ssh public key ("ssh-keygen -t rsa").

 The first time you run a command, such as "heroku list," you will be prompted for your Heroku username and password.
-If you're on a Mac, these are saved to your Keychain.
-Otherwise they are stored in plain text in ~/heroku/credentials for future requests.
+Your API key will be fetched and stored locally to authenticate future requests.

 Your public key (~/.ssh/id_[rd]sa.pub) will be uploaded to Heroku after you enter your credentials.
 Use heroku keys:add if you wish to upload additional